QUI SOMMES

 Director

-Alexis Marant was a photojournalist for 10 years before moving on to documentary filmmaking.
 He has shot, directed and co-directed more than 20 documentary films, mainly for French and European broadcasters.

-PRIX & NOMINATIONS
+AWARDS & NOMINATIONS